Navid200/xDrip/docs/Hard-Reset.md

 ## Hard Reset (Advanced)
 [xDrip](../README.md) >> [Features](./Features_page.md) >> [xDrip & Dexcom](./Dexcom_page.md) >> Hard Reset
 There is no way to undo this.
-Therefore, please make sure you need to do this before you start.
+Therefore, please make sure you need to do it before you start.

 Please disable [engineering mode](./Engineering-Mode.md).
 There is no need to enable engineering mode in order to perform a hard reset.